-Heparinized whole blood and serum samples were collected and assayed on the Piccolo blood chemistry analyzer and by a comparative method(s) for creatine kinase, creatinine, glucose, potassium, sodium, total carbon dioxide and urea nitrogen.
-The whole blood samples were analyzed by the Piccolo blood chemistry analyzer at the field sites and the serum samples were analyzed by the Piccolo blood chemistry analyzer and by comparative methods.
+Lithium heparinized whole blood and serum samples were collected and assayed on the Piccolo Blood Chemistry Analyzer and by comparative methods for chloride, creatine kinase, creatinine, glucose, potassium, sodium, total carbon dioxide and urea nitrogen.
+The whole blood samples were analyzed by the Piccolo Blood Chemistry Analyzer at the field sites and the serum samples were analyzed by the Piccolo Blood Chemistry Analyzer and by comparative methods.
 In some cases, high and low supplemented samples were used to cover the dynamic range.
+For CRP, lithium heparinized plasma samples were tested by the Piccolo Xpress® chemistry analyzer and a comparative method.